The Subtle Art of Authentic Living

 • Emotional Insight

-• Sometimes what appears to be an external problem is actually an inner pattern—an unspoken fear, a protective behavior, or a long-standing emotional script.
+• Sometimes what looks like an outside problem is really an inner pattern, such as an unspoken fear, a habit that protects us, or an old emotional story.

 • Spotting Patterns